 The title Redwood National AND State Parks often confuses people.
 This area consists of a unique partnership between the federal and state parks including Redwoods National Park, Jedediah Smith State Park, Prairie Creek Redwoods State Park, and Del Norte Coast Redwoods State Park.
 For simplicity sake I will refer to it as Redwoods National Park, but it is important to make the distinction.
 This area is largely unaffected during the winter months.
 As it is on the coast, it very rarely receives snow.
 Instead, winter just brings rain and a chill to the air.
 Honestly, I LOVE the mood in Redwood National Park in winter… the soft pattering of rain and fog that rolls through the forest is so enchanting.
-As long as you have a rain jacket, you’re good to go!
+As long as you have a good rain jacket, you’re good to go!

 Northern California, near the Oregon border.
 Click here for Google Map directions.

 The closest large cities are Portland (5 hours north), Sacramento (6 hours south), and San Francisco (6 hours south).
 Driving from these hubs is the way most visitors access the park.

 The only lodging option within the park itself is some basic cabins in Elk Prairie Campground and Jedediah Smith State Park Campground.
 These campgrounds provide normal campsites as well as a small number of basic cabins and can be reserved in the links above.
-Book using The Dyrt for members benefits and use my code Renee90 for a free 90 day trial.
-Other than that, nearby Crescent City has a variety of lodging options including Lighthouse Inn and Oceanview Inn & Suites.
-You can also book private rentals at Twin Trees Retreat and Jed Smith Cabin.
+Book using The Dyrt for members benefits and use my code reneeroaming for a free 30 day trial.